dglynch/WhenToStopDrafting/README.md

 set and open all their booster packs, especially if they are following [Rich Stein's MTG Arena Free to Play Guide](https://www.hipstersofthecoast.com/2020/09/mtg-arena-zendikar-rising-free-to-play-guide/).

-Currently, the program is only capable of reading the player's collection data from the game log, and printing it to the console.
+Currently, the program is only capable of reading the player's collection data from the game log, and printing a summary of it to the console.
 The remaining features will be added in the future.
-The project is not useful yet, but contributions and criticism are welcome.
+The project is not very useful yet, but contributions and criticism are welcome.

 ## License